jianhong1998/youtube-summarizer/README.md

    ```bash
    make transcript url="<youtube-url>" lang=zh
    ```
+   The tool automatically fetches all pages for long videos.

 2. **Read saved file** (zero API cost):
    ```
    Read temp/transcripts/{timestamp}-{videoId}.json
    ```
+   The JSON contains `title` and `segments` array with all transcript parts.

 3. **Process with AI** (use transcript content for summarization, analysis, etc.)